Select Page

 Is the Canon Pro 2600 good for fine-art printing?

 Yes.
-The 12-colour pigment ink set and stable mechanics make it one of the strongest 24" options for fine-art and gallery work.
+The 12-colour pigment ink set and stable mechanics make it one of the strongest 24" fine-art options available.

-Will it work with Hahnemühle and other premium papers?
+Will it work with Hahnemühle and premium papers?

 Absolutely.
-Photo Rag, German Etching, barytas and textured stocks all pair very well with the Pro 2600’s ink system.
+Photo Rag, barytas and textured stocks all perform exceptionally well.

-How does it compare to an Epson 24" photo printer?
+How does it compare to Epson 24" photo printers?

-Epson still has a strong reputation, but the Canon usually needs less maintenance and avoids black-ink switching, which saves time and ink.
+Canon typically requires less maintenance and avoids black-ink switching, saving time and ink.

 Yes.
-It handles premium posters, photography and fine-art work extremely well, and sits comfortably alongside other production kit.
+It handles premium posters, photography and fine-art comfortably alongside other production kit.